esl/fast_scram/README.md

 [![codecov](https://codecov.io/gh/esl/fast_scram/branch/master/graph/badge.svg)](https://codecov.io/gh/esl/fast_scram)
 [![Hex](http://img.shields.io/hexpm/v/fast_scram.svg)](https://hex.pm/packages/fast_scram)

-`fast_scram` is an Erlang implementation of the _Salted Challenge Response Authentication Mechanism_, where the challenge algorithm is a carefully-optimised NIF, while respecting the latency properties of the BEAM and the functional aspect of Erlang as a language.
+`fast_scram` is a purely-functional Erlang implementation of the _Salted Challenge Response Authentication Mechanism_, where the challenge algorithm is implemented as a carefully-optimised NIF using [fast_pbkdf2][fast_pbkdf2].

 ## Building
-`fast_scram` is a rebar3-compatible OTP application, that uses the [port_compiler](https://github.com/blt/port_compiler) for the C part of the code.

-Building is as easy as `rebar3 compile`, and using it in your projects as
+`fast_scram` is a rebar3-compatible OTP application, building is as easy as `rebar3 compile`, and using it in your projects as
 ```erlang
 {plugins, [pc]}.
 {provider_hooks,